 Jordan’s withdrawal timeline started at the hospital after he relapsed.
 He started residential treatment at Praxis of Louisville ahead of schedule, so to speak, and was able to engage in daily activities and group therapy quicker than someone who didn’t start detox until after they arrived at the facility.

 “I know that if you want to kick this you cannot just lay in the bed,” Jordan said.
 “You have to be active in your treatment.”

-In the event that he wasn’t feeling well during group or individual therapy sessions, Jordan said he was given the opportunity to rest in his room until he felt better.
+If Jordan felt unwell during group or individual therapy sessions, he said they allowed him to rest in his room until he recovered.
 That expectation was a part of the intuitive nature of the staff at Praxis of Louisville.
 Knowing and understanding that patients sometimes needed time to acclimate themselves into the program also helped establish a relationship between the patients and facility staff, many of whom are in active recovery.

 “They would tell me to go lay down and if I felt better later, come back to class,” said Jordan, who suffers from migraines and drank alcohol to cover them up in the past.
 “I would communicate with them if I wasn’t feeling well and they could tell if I wasn’t feeling well because I wasn’t myself.”

 Farah said he and his staff get creative with how they handle the different detox and withdrawal timelines patients deal with.
 If a patient is feeling too sick to go to meetings, a patient engagement specialist goes into their room, sits with them for about 30 minutes and talks to them.
-Patients are monitored around the clock for any harmful withdrawal symptoms that can be soothed with the proper medication.
+Medical professionals monitor patients around the clock to mitigate any harmful withdrawal symptoms with the proper medication.